alexdevero/alex-devero-blog/__drafts__/draft--import-export.md

 Now you know about import and export statements and how to use them.
 However, the `import` statement is not the only way to import modules.
 There is also an alternative called dynamic import.
 The main difference between the `import` statement and dynamic import is that the `import` statement is static.

-This means that when you import something with `import` statement it will be imported in at the moment you run your code.
+This means that when you import something with `import` statement it will be imported at the moment you run your code.
 If you import some large module, or a lot of them, it can make your code slower.
 Dynamic import works differently.
 Dynamic imports are not loaded at the moment you run your code.

 Well, they can, but only if you want that to happen.
 If not, you can delay their load.
 You can use dynamic imports also to load things only under certain condition.
 If this condition never happens that dynamic import will not be loaded.
 In that case, that additional module will logically have no effect on the performance of your code.